^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Reduction of the content of immunoglobulin G indicates a lack of humoral immunity.
+A decrease in the content of immunoglobulin G indicates a deficiency of humoral immunity.

-Changes in the concentration of immunoglobulin G in the blood serum for various diseases
+Changes in serum immunoglobulin G concentration in various diseases

 Acute and chronic bacterial, fungal and parasitic infections